jwang1122/java1/john/qa/question&answser.md

     - scroll down Method Summary find length()
 ![](../../java1/doc/images/stringLength.png)

-This is better way, sence you are not lony find document about length method, you also find other interesting method you may need.
+This is a better way, sence you are not only find document about **length()** method, you also find other interesting methods you may need.

 ❓Why I always get <terminated> while I am runnint java program?